rickh94/slackperson/README.rst

 Usage
 =====
-The ``SlackPerson`` class initializes with a username (as you would user in an @mention) and a list of users on the channel to pull the user's info out of.
+The ``SlackPerson`` class can be initialized with the from_userlist method that allows you to supply a username or userid and the output of the users.list method to get data about a user.

 After initialization, an instance of ``SlackPerson`` will have these
 attributes: